Skip to main content

 What Are the Most Common Cyber Threats Businesses Face?

 Common cyber threats include phishing attacks, malware, ransomware, and unauthorised access to sensitive data.
-These threats often exploit human error and system vulnerabilities.
+These threats often exploit human error and weak controls.

 How Can Businesses Effectively Train Employees on Cybersecurity?

 Effective cybersecurity training should be regular, engaging, and tailored to the organisation's risks.
-It should cover identifying phishing attempts, strong password practices, and properly handling sensitive data.
+It should cover phishing recognition, password hygiene, and safe handling of sensitive data.

 What Are the Consequences of Non-Compliance with Data Protection Regulations?